sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/install-sensu.md

 For a complete list of configuration options, see the [backend reference][6].

-{{% notice important %}}
+{{% notice warning %}}
-**IMPORTANT**: If you plan to [run a Sensu cluster](../cluster-sensu/), make sure that each of your backend nodes is configured, running, and a member of the cluster before you continue the installation process.
+**WARNING**: If you plan to [run a Sensu cluster](../cluster-sensu/), make sure that each of your backend nodes is configured, running, and a member of the cluster before you continue the installation process.
 {{% /notice %}}

 ### 3. Initialize